Delong-liu-bupt/SEN/README.md

 Download the CUHK-PEDES dataset from [here](https://github.com/ShuangLI59/Person-Search-with-Natural-Language-Description), the ICFG-PEDES dataset from [here](https://github.com/zifyloo/SSAN), and the RSTPReid dataset from [here](https://github.com/NjtechCVLab/RSTPReid-Dataset).
 Extract the downloaded datasets into the dataset root directory.
 The folder structure should be organized as follows:

 ```
-|-- your data root dir/
+|-- your dataset root dir/
 |   |-- <CUHK-PEDES>/
 |       |-- imgs
 |            |-- cam_a